spuy/docs-md/src/README.md

 layout: Blog
 icon: home
 title: Home
-heroImage: /logo.svg
-heroText: ADempiere ERP
 bgImage: /background.jpg
 heroFullScreen: true
-tagline: Created by people like you
 projects:
   - name: Release 3.9.4
     desc: This is a great news for ADempiere Community